google/semantic-locators/webdriver_python/README.md

-# Semantic Locators in Java WebDriver
+# Semantic Locators in Python WebDriver

 Semantic locators can be used with Selenium WebDriver in a similar way to `ByXPath` or `ByCssSelector`.